 The 100MW (AC) (128MWp) solar farm in Victoria’s Goulburn Valley region is expected to generate about 255,000 megawatt hours (MWh) of electricity into the national power grid each year.
 That’s enough solar to power about 42,000 homes.

-The $198 million solar farm, being developed by Neoen, will be constructed over 500 hectares and include about 350,000 solar panels.
-It is expected to be operating by the middle of 2019.
+The $198 million solar farm is being developed by Neoen, with constructed across 500 hectares and including about 350,000 solar panels.

 Neoen has secured major power supply contracts that will serve both the Laverton steelworks in Melbourne’s west and the Melbourne tram network.